HipsterBrown/hipsterbrown.com/posts/musings/2021-03-23-wrangle-complexity-with-finite-state-reducer.md

 View live example on CodePen: [https://codepen.io/HipsterBrown/pen/qBRWbOG](https://codepen.io/HipsterBrown/pen/qBRWbOG)

-The code appears simple enough with two boolean state variables and two click handlers.
+The state management code appears simple enough with two boolean state variables and two click handlers.
 The state variables are toggling the `open` states of the two `<details>` elements, as well as the `<summary>` text for each panel.
 Each time we toggle one piece of state, we may end up toggling another since only one panel should be open at a time.
 Adding more panels would quickly lead to the state explosion introduced in the beginning of this post.
 Even in this pared-down version, it would be tough to guarantee our feature is working at a glance.

-At this point, someone might say to reach for a reducer to help with this problem:
+At this point, it might be a good idea to reach for a reducer to help with this problem:

 > useReducer is usually preferable to useState when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.